Pfulcher26/perfect-match/README.md

 # Project-3
-This is our third project at General Assembly and we decided to make Perfect.Match()!
+This is our third project at General Assembly.
+Welcome to Perfect.Match()!

 ## Description
 Welcome to perfect match.

-We are a job marketplace built for developers by developers.
+We are a job sieving tool built for developers by developers.

-Our service forefronts user skills in order to match with jobs that meet specific criteria.
+Our service forefronts user skills in order to match them with jobs that meet the criteria they feel best represents their skillset.

-We cut out the fluff.
+We cut out the fluff and unceccsary features of other job search tools by placing the onus on the user to determine what they feel best represents their skillset.
+We want to create a tool that is intuitive, easy to use and transparent.

-You can update your skill set anytime by visiting the profile link.
+You can update your skill set anytime by visiting your profile link.

-Find your perfect match by visiting one of the links below.
+New results all the time.

 ## Home Page
 ![Home page](https://i.imgur.com/d5cAxte.png)